-Yacht charter in Ajaccio is a fantastic place to go on a sailing holiday.
-Located about 390km southeast of the French coastal city of Marseille, Ajaccio is Corsica’s capital and largest city.
-It has every charm of the typical French Mediterranean beach, and is located in a prime position on the island’s western coast, sheltered by a peninsula to the south.
+Yacht charter in Ajaccio, either crewed or bareboat, is a fantastic idea for a sailing holiday.
+Located about 390km southeast of the French coastal city of Marseille, it is Corsica’s capital and largest city.
+It has every charm of the typical French beach, and is located in a prime position on the island’s western coast, sheltered by a peninsula to the south.
 Its marina is located on the city’s eastern side, whilst the northern coast is littered with forested hills.
 The impressive marina is home to a wide range of yachts and boats, whose owners flock from other French ports to Corsica, which also oozes the allure of the Côte d’Azur.

 Ajaccio is unusual among French coastal resorts, as a relatively low proportion of its area is urbanized.
 A large amount of the municipality is protected land, which has helped to prevent the urban sprawl of many other coastal resorts, and has allowed Ajaccio to retain its unspoilt nature.
 With a yacht charter in Corsica’s multicultural capital, you’ll be able to enjoy the area’s many sophisticated cafés, restaurants, bars and chic boutiques, as well as a fantastic marina.
 The old town, centered around the square Place Foch, is complete with shaded, narrow streets lined with quaint traditional Corsican houses.

-Ajaccio is home to a wealth of scenic bays where you can drop anchor and enjoy a quiet evening on the Mediterranean.
-One of the best routes to take whilst in Ajaccio is the Route des Sanguinaires>, which runs along the city’s southern coast and is filled with beaches and small clear water coves.
-At the end of the road you’ll find Ajaccio’s lighthouse and a lookout point where you can see the scenic views of the coast.
+Corsica’s capital is home to a wealth of scenic bays where you can drop anchor and enjoy a quiet evening on the coast.
+One of the best routes to take is the Route des Sanguinaires, which runs along the city’s southern coast and is filled with beaches and small clear water coves.
+At the end of the road you’ll find the famous lighthouse and a lookout point where you can see the scenic views of the coast.

-Owing to its geographical location in the Mediterranean, Ajaccio has been subject to many conquests, and as a result has been influenced by many different cultures over time.
+Owing to its geographical location, this French Isle has been subject to many conquests, and as a result has been influenced by many different cultures over time.
 If you’re interested in history, we recommend visiting the Roman ruins, which were discovered just a few decades ago, and bear witness to the city’s former importance during the Roman Empire.
-Other places of interest are the city’s 16th century Citadel, Genovese 15th century buildings such as the Torre di a Parata and Napoleonic-era 18th century buildings.
+Other places of interest are the city’s 16th century Citadel, Genoese 15th century buildings such as the Torre di a Parata and 18th century buildings.

-Ajaccio’s fame derives mainly from being the birthplace of Napoleon Bonaparte.
+The city’s fame derives mainly from being the birthplace of Napoleon.
 The former emperor’s family home, La maison Bonaparte is now a protected monument and a museum.
-Napoleon’s legacy is entrenched in the city, such as in the names of city streets, and monuments.
-The city’s main streets meet in the Place Bonaparte.
-Ajaccio’s 16th century cathedral has records of Napoleon’s baptism and Eugène Delacroix’s masterpiece ‘Vierge du Sacré-Cœur’.
+His legacy is entrenched in the city, such as in the names of city streets, and monuments.
+The 16th century cathedral has records of his baptism and Eugène Delacroix’s masterpiece ‘Vierge du Sacré-Cœur’.

 Typical Corsican cuisine is mainly made up of fresh produce and cold cuts.
 Corsican cold meats have a distinct flavour thanks to the strict acorn and chestnut diet of pigs bred on the island.
-To try authentic Corsican cuisine, visit the market in Porticcio, located to the south of Ajaccio.
+To try authentic Corsican cuisine, visit the market in Porticcio, located in the south.

 You can travel on your yacht charter in Ajaccio to the famous Îles Sanguinaires, or the Bloody Islands in English.
 Their name derives from the purple-red colour of the rocks when seen at sunset.
 They have a Mediterranean climate, although this depends on the altitude, with the south of the island being colder than the north, and the east being wetter than the west.